-Pursuant to KRS 158.148, bullying is defined as:
+Pursuant to KRS 158.148, bullying is defined as: (1) (a) As used in this section, "bullying" means any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated:

-- (1) (a) As used in this section, "bullying" means any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: - 1.
-That occurs on school premises, on school-sponsored transportation, or at a school-sponsored event; or - That disrupts the education process. (b) This definition shall not be interpreted to prohibit civil exchange of opinions or debate or cultural practices protected under the state or federal Constitution where the opinion expressed does not otherwise materially or substantially disrupt the education process.
+- 1. That occurs on school premises, on school-sponsored transportation, or at a school-sponsored event; or - That disrupts the education process. (b) This definition shall not be interpreted to prohibit civil exchange of opinions or debate or cultural practices protected under the state or federal Constitution where the opinion expressed does not otherwise materially or substantially disrupt the education process.

 Cyberbullying is bullying that takes place using electronic technology.
+Bullying includes the use of racial slurs and hate speech.